 Cold butter right out of the refrigerator is impossible to spread.
 Keeping butter at room temperature means that it's spreadable anytime you want it, but most of us still refrigerate butter because that's what we think we're supposed to do.
 For those who are looking for the most spreadable, usable butter, here's how long butter can sit out before it's time to be thrown away.

 Can butter be left out on the counter?

-So it's safe, but is it good?
+So it's safe, but for how long?

 You'll know if your butter on the counter turns rancid; it will smell off and it will taste terrible.
 (Trust me, if you've ever tasted oil or butter that's turned, you'll never forget the taste.)
 It generally doesn't happen overnight but leave the butter out long enough and it will go bad.